 Remember to have your Indigo report handy to reference skills you want to explore more.
-We recommend you watch at least 5 skill videos that you connect with to learn more.

 Working adult averages are from November 2015.

 ANALYTICAL PROBLEM SOLVING (4.7 avg.): Analyzing, diagnosing, and resolving problems.

 - Utilizes logic and systematic processes to analyze and solve problems. - Defines the causes, effects, impact, and scope of problems. - Evaluates the potential impact of possible solutions and selects the best one.